maybebyte/anthesis/os.md

 That said, make no mistake: even though it comes with good defaults, OpenBSD requires a bit of reading.
-While full-featured desktop environments like GNOME are available, the system itself doesn't graphically abstract away tasks in the name of user friendliness.
+While full-featured desktop environments like GNOME are available, the system itself doesn't graphically abstract away tasks in the name of user-friendliness.
 Believe it or not, this is actually a blessing in disguise--if you learn how the system works as you go, that incremental understanding allows you to do new things and fix problems should they arise.